CermakM/articles/stackedit/argo/argo-ansible-role.md

 <!-- - -->

 <!-- 2) What is the next logical improvement that I could make in the same direction? -->
-Current role provides a namespace-level installation.
+The current role provides a namespace-level installation.
 Since Argo itself also offers cross-namespace installation to allow scheduling on the cluster level, the role might also be able to take care of that scenario in the future.

 <!-- 3) What does the thing you've just done set you up to do in the future? -->
 <!-- - -->